-Notification of admission within one business day is required by CareOregon.
+CareOregon requires notification of admission within one business day.
 A notice of denial of payment may be issued to the hospital if no authorization is obtained within that time frame, and the day(s) leading up to the admit notification from the hospital to CareOregon are not paid.
 Exception to this process: Out of area hospitals with an address that is outside a 50-mile radius from the Portland Metropolitan area.

-Emergency services Requests for continued inpatient
+Emergency services